quixdb/squash/docs/building.md

 If you would like to use the in-tree copies of various libraries shipped with Squash, even when the library in question is installed system-wide, you can pass `-DFORCE_IN_TREE_DEPENDENCIES=yes`.

+Finally, there are two variables that you will generally only want to use on Windows: you can specify the directory to install plugins to using the "PLUGIN_DIRECTORY" variable, and you can specify a *list* of directories Squash will search at runtime for plugins using the "SEARCH_PATH" variable.
+On Windows, the search path is a semi-colon separated list of directories, everywhere else it is colon-separated.